-The Academy is a company limited by guarantee and an exempt charity.
-The charitable Company's Memorandum and Articles of Association are the primary governing documents of the Academy.
-The trustees of The Greetland Academy are also the directors of the charitable company for the purposes of company law.
+The academy trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.

 The charitable company is known as The Greetland Academy.